 Too often, we still think of the cloud as an afterthought, as though it were still 1998 with virtual machines and XML configuration.
 At Pulumi, we believe instead that the cloud is a first class application architecture concern.
 We still use thankless tools, markup languages, and brittle, homegrown delivery platforms.
-At Pulumi, we believe instead in a lovable and productive development experiences, with excellent collaboration and reuse.
+At Pulumi, we believe instead in a lovable and productive development experience, with excellent collaboration and reuse.

 Since getting started just over a year and a half ago, we’ve stood on the shoulders of giants, tapping into decades of progress our industry has made in programming languages, runtimes, and frameworks, and marrying it with all the amazing innovation in cloud containers, orchestrators, managed data and AI services, and serverless capabilities.

 The best part of this journey has been hearing from our passionate community.
 Thousands of engineers, and hundreds of companies, have created and deployed cloud applications and infrastructure using Pulumi.
 We are proud to be an open source company, and thrive on the daily collaboration and evolution of the platform.